What Is Bulimia?

 Binging and Teeth Damage

-In addition to purging, binging behavior can also contribute to teeth damage in those with bulimia.
+In addition to purging, binging behavior can also contribute to teeth damage in those with this disorder.
 Bingeing on high-sugar foods can feed bacteria in the mouth, increasing the risk of cavities.

 Due to the often secretive nature of binges, oral care may be neglected, leading to further damage to teeth.
 If you’re struggling with bulimia, it’s important to prioritize oral health care as part of your recovery.